jcdauchy-moodys/amazon-ec2-instance-selector/cmd/api-server/influxdb-metrics.md

 When `INFLUXDB_JWT` is set, the server will include an `Authorization: Bearer <token>` header in all HTTP requests to InfluxDB.

+## Health Check

+On startup, the API server will test connectivity to InfluxDB by calling the `/health` endpoint.
+If the health check fails, a warning is logged but the server continues to run.
+This allows the application to start even if InfluxDB is temporarily unavailable.

+## Logging

+The following information is logged when InfluxDB metrics are enabled:

+- InfluxDB URL and database name on startup
+- JWT authentication status (enabled/disabled)
+- Health check results (OK or failure)
+- Number of metrics successfully written for each batch (e.g., "Successfully wrote 25 ec2_instances metrics to InfluxDB")

 ## Measurement Schema

 Measurement